 Made in the Middle

-Made in the Middle touring exhibition will be at Hub, Sleaford from 5 April – 6 July 2025.
+Made in the Middle touring exhibition will be at Midlands Art Centre from 14 February – 12 April 2026.

 The exhibition draws together 37 artists whose work highlights the innovative contemporary crafts being made in the Midlands today.
 The artists represent the region’s vibrant and diverse creative community and include both emerging talents and established names.